tibbben/teaching.data.literacy/UM_DataManagementClass/Lessons/02/lesson.md

 *__Class 1__*

+1. Review readings
+  - Book chapter "Promoting the Stewardship of Research Data
+  -
-1. Review and expand upon data life cycle (lecture 15 minutes)
+2. Review and expand upon data life cycle (lecture 5 minutes)
-2. Open Data: strengths and weaknesses
+3. Open Data: strengths and weaknesses [did this get done last week? ] (lecture 10 minutes)
-3. Introduce Data Management Plan
+4. Introduce Data Management Plan
+  - forget about carrots and sticks (class participation - 10 minutes)
+    - find our how many students have written a non-funded grant proposal, try to pair those with with those without
+    - make two lists, benefits and problems of writing the grant proposal that is not funded
+    - make the lists in front of the class with their input
+    - if it doesn't appear on the benefit list - make sure they see the value of thinking through a project - planning, writing, revision
-  - show the DMPtool and the library of plans
+  - show the DMPtool and the library of plans (5 minutes)
-  - introduce the reading assgnment

-*__Class 2__*
+    - login and explore a little
+    - emphasize that these are NOT vetted for quality

-1. Data Management Plans (cont.
-10 min)
+5. Data Management Plans Assignment check in (10 minutes)
-  - review DMPtool
-2. Pair - what did you find in your selected DMP (10 Minutes)
+  - Pair - what did you find in your selected DMP (5 minutes)
     - strengths and weaknesses
     - anything unexpected
-3. and Share (15 minutes)
+  - Share (5 minutes)
+6. Introduce next weeks readings

 ---